-This medicine contains less than 1 mmol sodium (23 mg) per 300 mg dose, that is to say essentially 'sodium free'.
+This medicine contains less than 1 mmol sodium (23 mg) per 300 mg dose.
+That means Dupixent can be considered 'sodium free'.

 Let other healthcare professionals know that you (or the person you're caring for) have been prescribed Dupixent